Here is an awesome recipe to use up all those apples you have! Or just a great and inexpensive way to be prepared for

 - Zest & juice the lemon and set aside.

-- Peel and slice apples fairly thick.
-I sliced each apple into about 8 slices using an apple slicer to speed up the job.
-Toss apple slices with lemon juice & zest and set aside.
+- Peel and slice apples fairly thick (about 8 slices per apple.)
+Toss apple slices with lemon juice & zest, and set aside.

 - In a large pot, combine both sugars, corn starch, cinnamon, salt, nutmeg, and water.
 Bring to a boil while whisking over medium-high heat and let boil 2 minutes until thick and bubbly.
 Stir in apple slices and cover.

 - Reduce heat to low and let simmer 10 minutes or until apples begin to soften.
 They do not need to be completely cooked!
 Remove from heat and cover.
 Let cool about 30-40 minutes, checking periodically.
 Your apples should be soft but not mushy.

 - Let cool on the counter and then freeze for up to one year.